It’s been a while since I just sat down and wrote. No research, no posts promoting other bloggers, no words that rhyme, nothing, just me.

 What a mind ‘fuck.’

 The truth is, I am a chronically ill blogger who is getting worse, not better.
-‘Likes’ and comments, or lack of either, positive and negative effect me.
+‘Likes’ and comments, or lack of either, positive and negative affect me.
 Research, I believe, is important.
 Words that rhyme is better left to others as is all formats of intentional prose.
 I do like to promote other bloggers that I find speak to me, enlighten me.
 I know using the word ‘fuck’ is a poor command of the English language, a cop out that I have used in the past.

 I’m a blogger.

 I wonder if I have hit a state of the sophomore blues?
 Some things don’t come out right.
 The reality of my freshman year is authentic; successes and fails.
 Maybe blogging isn’t for me?
 I know chronic illness isn’t really my bag, I suck at it.
 I am half way through my sophomore year of blogging.
 It is time to take out a mirror and re-visit my purpose for this blog.

 Am I a blogger worth reading?

 Sometimes, I wish I were 21 again.
 At 21 years of age, ‘I knew it all.’
 I was so sure of myself!
 My purpose and goals… what a joke.
 Now that I’ve hit 50, the only thing I know for sure; is that there is much I do not know.

 I am willing to learn.